Lion Hunt of Ashurbanipal: Palace reliefs

-There are some two dozen sets of scenes of lion hunting in recorded Assyrian palace reliefs, most giving the subject a much more brief treatment that here.
+There are some two dozen sets of scenes of lion hunting in recorded Assyrian palace reliefs, most giving the subject a much more brief treatment than here.
 Neo-Assyrian palaces were very extensively decorated with such reliefs, carved in a very low relief on slabs that are mostly of gypsum alabaster, which was plentiful in northern Iraq.
 Other animals were also shown being hunted, and the main subject for narrative reliefs was the war campaigns of the king who built the palace.
 Other reliefs showed the king, his court, and "winged genie" and lamassu protective minor deities.

 Most palace reliefs occupied the walls of large halls, with several rooms in sequence.
 But the lion hunt scenes in the North Palace come from more than one space; mostly from relatively narrow passageways, leading off the larger rooms.
 They are not complete.
 Some also were originally on the upper floor, though they had fallen down to below ground level by the time they were excavated.
 Their original setting was, in terms of dimensions, not that different from the way they are displayed today, though the ceiling would have been higher.
 The same palace has a much less usual relief with a male and female lion relaxing in a lush palace garden, the lioness snoozing, a "shady idyll" that perhaps represents palace pets, which we know lions sometimes were.